 - Public Health Assessments and Health Consultations: The Health Assessment, Consultation & Education (HACE) program works with other state, local, and federal partners to evaluate public health impacts from exposure to toxic substances in the environment throughout North Carolina and provide recommendations to protect human health.
 Public health assessments and health consultations gather information about hazardous substances at a site and evaluate whether exposure to those substances might cause harm to people.
 These public health assessments or health consultations are completed through a cooperative agreement with ATSDR.

-- NCDHHS: Per- and Polyfluoroalkyl Substances (PFAS) (PDF)
+- NCDHHS: Per- and Polyfluoroalkyl Substances (PFAS) English, Spanish (PDF)